What?

 Challenges

-- It may demand aesthetic compromises.
+- It may demand aesthetic compromises or technical upgrades.

 Examples